wellsaid-labs/tts-evaluation/ops/run/README.md

    A few notes about the parameters:

-   - `$env` refers to the cluster environment (currently `staging` or `prod`) and is mainly used for hostname configuration.
+   - `env` refers to the cluster environment (currently `staging` or `prod`) and is mainly used for hostname configuration.

-   - `$model` is a unique identifier for the model being deployed.
+   - `model` is a unique identifier for the model being deployed.
 It'll determine the on-cluster DNS name for the service, which will be `[stream|validate].$model.svc.cluster.local`.
 It can only contain lowercase alphanumeric characters and dashes.

-   - `$version` is a unique identifier for the revision being released.
+   - `version` is a unique identifier for the revision being released.
 It can only include lowercase alphanumeric characters and dashes, so we choose to use a simple monotonic integer.
 So if it's the first time it's being released us `1`, then `2` and so on.

-   - `$image` is the fully qualified image to deploy.
+   - `image` is the fully qualified image to deploy.
 You should use an [image digest](https://cloud.google.com/architecture/using-container-images) instead of a tag, since they're immutable.
 If you know the tag you'd like to release you can use the command below to determine the digest: